jtbattle/WangWav2Tape/README.md

 License
 ----------
-Historically the source code has not had any explicit license, but it has always been my intent that the code should be maximally open.
-To that end, henceforth all Wangemu code is released under the MIT License.
+This code is released under the MIT License.